 By Manuel Nadler

 On Wednesday, August 2nd, my friend Jamie Paterson and I set off into the Macaulay Valley to stay in the Macaulay Hut for a couple of nights.
 The weather forecast looked very promising and so did the snowpack.
 Our goal was to ski/snowboard some interesting looking lines around Macaulay Hut.
 With some objectives in mind, we parked the car at the end of Lilybank Road behind a shed, packed our stuff, crossed the Macaulay River and soon found ourselves skinning up the flat valley.
 It’s a total of 18km to the hut from Lilybank where the snow was about 50cm deep.
 It was almost 1m at Macaulay Hut.
-We weren’t rushing it and with a one-hour lunch break at the remains of Stony Stream Hut (consisting only of a concrete fireplace), it took us 6 hours to get to the hut.
+We weren’t rushing it and with a one-hour lunch break at the remains of Stony Stream Hut (consisting only of a concrete fireplace), it took us 6 hours to get to the hut. (for driving access up the Macaulay Valley please view the post titled Mt Sibbald)

 For Thursday, we decided to climb an unnamed peak (Peak 2124m) from which we would have a good view of the area and Mount Sibbald.
 The weather was just perfect without the slightest breeze.
 We took a lot of pictures, scanned the area and enjoyed fluffy powder up high, less so the firmly frozen avalanche debris down below.
 Already on our way up, we opted for doing Mount Sibbald the next day.